tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 4. Get Availability (Log In Flow + Connect API)
 5. Get Availability (Connect API) oAuth 2.0

-## Example inventory upload iles are provided for:
+## Example inventory upload files are provided for:

- 1. A single Capricorn Coffee item
+ 1. Single Capricorn Coffee item
  2. Multiple Capricorn Coffee items
- 3. A single item in which you supply the SKU
+ 3. Single item in which you supply the SKU